geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/Custom/Service/README.md

 ﻿# Service

 ### Description
-This sample demonstrates the creation of a custom service for use in a Geocortex Mobile app.
+This sample demonstrates the creation of a custom service for use in a VertiGIS Studio Mobile app.

 ### Tips
 - Services don't require an element in the XML layout.